 - Snap the punch when it hits the target and rotate back to a ready position.

 Note: Hooks to the body are done differently than the jab to the head.
-An article about the hooks to the body is forthcoming.
+Here’s the article about body hooks.

 How to Throw the Rear Hand Hook